IntuitiveHarmony/collaborativeGitFlow/README.md

 This is the page where we can add rules to help protect our branches.
 The ones that we are going to implement is `Require a pull request before merging` clicking this will open another menu. `Require approvals` should already be checked.
 We can increase the number of approvals if we want but one should be enough for our pourposes.

-Towards the end of the page select another radio button labeled `Lock branch`.
+Towards the end of the page select the radio buttons labeled `Lock branch` and `Do not allow bypassing the above settings`.

 Do this for both the `main` and `dev` branch.